Drone shot of Hiriketiya Bay in Sri Lanka

 We filled Sam & Lola’s (named after our beloved dachshunds!) with carefully curated decor and furnishings and designed the space to be a tropical hideaway – we want our guests to fall in love with Sri Lanka the same way we have!
 If waking up to jungle views, tropical foliage and the occasional visit from our island peacocks and cheeky monkeys sounds like your idea of a dream holiday, we’d love to host you!
 You can check our rates and availability via AirBnB for Villa Sam here and Villa Lola here.

-For more options, our friends in the area also run accommodation at Verse Collective (great for longer stays, offers dormitory options and a beautiful co-working space and recording studio), Salt House (daily Yoga classes, on-site cafe and pool), and The Cactus Pad (option for families or travelers who are looking to self-cater).
+For more options, our friends in the area also run accommodation at Verse Collective (great for longer stays, offers dormitory options and single rooms, and a beautiful co-working space and restaurant), Salt House (daily Yoga classes, on-site cafe and pool), and The Cactus Pad (option for families or travelers who are looking to self-cater or stay longer in Hiriketiya).
 Alternatively, you can check out more hotel and guesthouse options in Hiriketiya using Booking.com.

 Best things to do in Hiriketiya